Triangular spectra and their applications to derived categories of noetherian schemes: Introduction

 of ringed spaces. \item Let $E$ be an elliptic curve over an algebraically closed field.
 Then there is an isomorphism

 of ringed spaces.
 Here, $I:=\{(r,d) \in \ZZ^{2} \mid r >0, \gcd(r,d) = 1\}$, and $E_{r,d}$ is a copy of $E$ for each $(r,d) \in I$. \end{enumerate} \end{thm}

-Matsui \cite{Mat}(1),(2) and Hirano-Ouchi \cite{HO}(3) proved that there are homeomorphisms between the underlying spaces.
+Matsui \cite{Mat} and Hirano-Ouchi \cite{HO} proved that there are homeomorphisms between the underlying topological spaces of ringed spaces in Theorem \ref{intro3}(1),(2) and Theorem \ref{intro3}(3), respectively.
 Therefore, Theorem \ref{intro3} extends their result to isomorphisms of ringed spaces.
-Theorem \ref{intro3}(1)(3) shows that reduced quasi-affine schemes and elliptic curves are reconstructed from their perfect derived categories using triangular spectra.
+Moreover, Theorem \ref{intro3}(1),(3) shows that reduced quasi-affine schemes and elliptic curves are reconstructed from their perfect derived categories using only triangulated category structure (without tensor structure).

 This paper is organized as follows.
 In Section 2, we give the definitions of the center and the triangular spectra of a triangulated category, which play a central role throughout this paper.
 In Section 3, we prove Theorem \ref{intro1} and give its applications, including the Bondal-Orlov-Ballard reconstruction theorem.
 In Section 4, we introduce the structure sheaf on the triangular spectrum and prove Theorem \ref{intro2}.
 We apply this result to the perfect derived categories of noetherian schemes and deduce Theorem \ref{intro3}.